The Seniors’ Advocate

-If you require any of the services we offer, we recommend you phone our office to book an appointment so we can ensure your needs are met.
+If you require any of the services offered, we recommend you phone the office to book an appointment so we can ensure your needs are met.

 The Seniors’ Advocate works alongside FCSS staff and with organizations in the province to host an annual Seniors’ Symposium for older adults and their caregivers in the Athabasca and Boyle region.
 The event has grown over the years and is now held over two days with one event in Boyle and the other in Athabasca.
 We are very fortunate to have the support of many businesses who support our event with prizes and gifts in-kind.

-There are two federal pensions available (Old Age Security and the Canada Pension Plan.)
-There are also two supplements available Guaranteed Income Supplement (Federal) and the Alberta Seniors Benefit (Provincial.)
+There are two federal pensions available, known as the Old Age Security and the Canada Pension Plan.
+In addition, there are two supplements available, called the Guaranteed Income Supplement (Federal) and the Alberta Seniors Benefit (Provincial).
 However, not everyone will qualify as some programs are income based.
-The FCSS Seniors’ Advocate can assist in completing applications.
+The FCSS Seniors’ Advocate can assist in completing these applications.

-Yes, there is a provincial government loan called the Seniors Home Adaptation and Repair Program available for seniors.
+Yes, the provincial government loan called the Seniors Home Adaptation and Repair Program is available to seniors.

 The FCSS Seniors’ Advocate has resources and may be able to refer you to another agency.
 Information on Personal Directives, Goals of Care, Enduring Power of Attorney, Wills and Being an Executor are also available.